bjornregnell/ubuntu-tweaks/eduroam/README.md

 1. Open a terminal and type the command `nm-connection-editor`

-2. In the dialog that opens select `Eduroam` and press the cog wheele at the bottom of the window.
+2. In the dialog that opens select `Eduroam` and press the cog wheel at the bottom of the window.

 ![Edit](nm-ce-1.png)